Flash rob: Brazil

 Brazil has seen mass flash robberies since the early 1990s.
 In a phenomenon known as arrastão (trawling), mobs will steal money, telephone, watches, rings, bags and sometimes even victim's clothing.
 The most infamous case of trawling took place on 18 October 1992, on Ipanema beach in Rio de Janeiro, when hundreds of young people ran together in a mass to rob beach goers.

-As a result of mass flash robberies, shopping malls in Brazil have heavy security, and typically prevent large crowds of young from entering the private property, which has been called a form of soft-apartheid.
+As a result of mass flash robberies, shopping malls in Brazil have heavy security, and typically prevent large crowds of young people from entering the private property, which has been called a form of soft-apartheid.

 In 2013, a rolezinho (strolling) protest movement arose amongst youth, where thousands of young people coordinated their simultaneous entry to normally inaccessible upscale shopping malls.
 In some rolezinhos, the police were called and crowds were dispersed with tear gas and flash grenades.